 Sacha is a formidable young racing star, with a track-record of victories and titles in some of the most prestigious single-seater championships.

-Born in France, Sacha grew up in Argentina where he proved his worth on the tracks and matched the competition in Brazil.
-He then made the move to Europe to pursue his dream of becoming a racing driver.
+Sacha then made the move to Europe to pursue his dream of becoming a racing driver.
 Contesting in the French F4 Championship, he made his single-seater debut at 15.
 He impressed immediately, with a victory at the first event.
-Overall, he earned three wins and 10 podiums on his way to becoming Vice-Champion.
-His season further saw him crowned Junior Champion, with a margin of over 100 points on his rivals.
+Overall, he earned three wins and 10 podiums on his way to becoming Vice-Champion and the Junior Champion, with a margin of over 100 points on his rivals.

 2017 was a landmark year in Sacha’s career.
 Teaming up with Josef Kaufmann Racing for his second season in the Formula Renault paddock, Sacha climbed the podium a phenomenal 17 times in 23 races to be crowned champion.
 Sacha blew the competition away, and his talent earned himself a place in the Renault Sport Academy.